 Dinner with the close-family, many more members and friends showed up for Thanksgiving.

-Took a tour, rode the original brass pole.
+Took a tour of Fire Stations No 3, rode the original brass pole.

 I qualified for sniper.
 Nothing says thanksgiving in America like fully-automatic weapons.